salah3x/alfou-webapp/README.md

 - First install firebase tools: `npm install -g firebase-tools`
 - Access your Firebase projects: `firebase login`
 - Initialize your site (choose the dist/alfou-webapp folder): `firebase init`
-- Build the project for production: `ng build --prod`
-- Deploy your site: `firebase deploy`
+- Deploy your site: `firebase deploy [--only hosting | functions]` (This will build your project an deploy it plus deploying the cloud functions)
 - Visit [alfou-5b922.firebaseapp.com](http://alfou-5b922.firebaseapp.com/)

 #